A cautious approach to constraint-based causal model selection: Estimating effects of chemical exposures in NHANES data

 Using the more dense (``cautious'') graph estimated at $\delta = 2.0/\sqrt{n}$ displayed in Figure \ref{fig:PFASgraph}, we were able to determine all possible parents of PFNA consistent with the estimated skeleton, and adjust for these parents in a series of linear mixed model regressions to estimate the effect of (log-transformed) PFNA on HbA1c in the context of a linear model.
 The baseline covariates age, sex, and marital status were included as adjustment variables in all specifications, and survey wave was incorporated as a random effect.
 The effect estimates ranged from $\beta = 0.0022$ to $\beta = 0.010$ with 16 distinct estimated values consistent with the graph.
 This represents a substantively wide range of estimates with a scaling factor of $\approx 4.5$ separating the minimum and maximum estimates.
 The accompanying nominal confidence intervals also varied, with the lower confidence limit ranging from $-0.0046$ to $0.0031$ and upper confidence limit ranging from $0.0090$ to $0.017$.
 The analysis was repeated with the more sparse estimated graph at $\delta = 2.5/\sqrt{n} \approx 0.044$ (not shown), and effect estimates ranged from $\beta = 0.0027$ to $\beta = 0.0089$, so conclusions (and accompanying nominal confidence intervals) are substantively similar to the primary analysis.
+Note that we use the same data here to perform structure learning and to estimate effects, putting aside post-selection issues.
+Approaches to valid post-selection inference in this ``two-step'' context are a topic of ongoing research \citep{strieder2023confidence,gradu2025valid,chang2026post}.